 Day 1 Setup Tasks - Zoom Phone at U-M

 On the first day you have access to your Zoom phone there are several setup tasks that need to be completed.
-Make sure the Zoom application is installed on the device you want to use for your U-M phone calls. (e.g. U-M provided laptop or desktop, personal cell phone, etc.)
+Ensure the Zoom desktop application is installed on the device you want to use for your U-M phone calls.
+(E.g., U-M provided laptop or desktop, personal cell phone, etc.)

 Content

-If you do not see the Zoom Phone icon or the Phone tab, sign out of the Zoom application (portal, desktop or mobile) you're using and log in again.
-If you experience problems with Duo and SSO sign in, contact 4-HELP.
+If you do not see the Zoom Phone icon or the Phone tab, sign out of the Zoom application (web, desktop, or mobile) you're using and log in again.
+If you experience problems with Duo and SSO sign-in, contact the ITS Service Center.

-Zoom needs to be open on your computer in order for Zoom Phone calls to ring on your computer.
+Zoom needs to be open on your computer for Zoom Phone calls to ring on your computer.
 If you do not want to remember to open the Zoom application each day, you can enable it to open automatically when you start up your computer.
 For Windows: Enabling Start Zoom When I Start Windows.
-For Mac: Right-click the Zoom app in the Dock, select Options>Open At Login.
+For Mac: Right-click the Zoom app in the Dock and select Options > Open At Login.

 Zoom Portal Tasks